Does testosterone increase metabolism in men?

 The relationship

 Testosterone is the primary male sex hormone.
 It is made mainly in the testes and helps regulate muscle mass, fat distribution, red blood cell production, mood, and sex drive.
-Large population studies show that men with lower testosterone are more likely to have more belly fat, higher blood pressure, higher triglycerides, and a cluster of problems called metabolic syndrome.[1]
+According to large population studies, men with lower testosterone are more likely to have more belly fat, higher blood pressure, higher triglycerides, and a cluster of problems called metabolic syndrome.[1]

-On the flip side, randomized controlled trials of testosterone replacement therapy (TRT) in men with low testosterone find consistent changes in body composition: more lean mass and less fat mass over 6 to 12 months.[2],[3] Meta-analyses also report small improvements in waist circumference, fasting blood sugar, and cholesterol in hypogonadal men, suggesting testosterone can support a healthier metabolic profile when levels are truly low.
+On the flip side, according to randomized controlled trials of testosterone replacement therapy (TRT) in men with low testosterone, body composition changes consistently over time: more lean mass and less fat mass over 6 to 12 months.[2]
+[3] According to meta-analyses, there are also small improvements in waist circumference, fasting blood sugar, and cholesterol in hypogonadal men, suggesting testosterone can support a healthier metabolic profile when levels are truly low.

 Those benefits are not automatic.
 Trials where men on TRT also lifted weights, ate adequate protein, and improved sleep show the biggest jumps in muscle and drops in fat.
-In contrast, giving testosterone to men who already have normal levels produces little or no metabolic advantage and may increase risks such as thickened blood and prostate issues.,[4]
+In contrast, giving testosterone to men who already have normal levels produces little or no metabolic advantage and may increase risks such as elevated hematocrit, acne, edema, PSA changes that require monitoring, and fertility suppression.[4]

 So does testosterone increase metabolism in men?
 In men with confirmed low testosterone and symptoms, bringing levels back into the normal range can modestly raise metabolic rate, mainly by increasing muscle and trimming visceral fat.
 It is a helpful tool for the right patient, not a stand-alone weight-loss solution.